-The classic white dress shirt – that button-down synonymous with formal wear and a key part of corporate offices, official outings, and dinner-dates for decades – is a staple in men’s wardrobes yet most face a hard time picking the right piece for themselves.
+The classic white dress shirt is synonymous with formal wear, business meetings, and dinner-dates.
+It’s a staple in men’s wardrobes yet most men have a hard time picking out the right piece.
 Is this too tight?
 Are the sleeves too long?
 Is this collar right for this suit?
-These are just some common struggles faced.
-Tom Ford says, “Style and fashion should enhance your life, not cause you more stress,” so we’d like to eliminate the guesswork and give you a heads-up on how to choose a dress shirt that’s both comfortable and chic.
+Tom Ford says, “Style and fashion should enhance your life, not cause you more stress,” so we’d like to eliminate the guesswork and give you a heads-up on how to pick the right dress shirt that’s both comfortable and stylish.

-The way your dress fits defines the structure of your look.
-Your chest, shoulder-cuts, sleeve length, and shirt length are the most basic aspects of your shirts.
+The way your dress fits defines the entire structure of your look.
+Chest, shoulder-cuts, sleeve length, and shirt length are the basics.
 When picking a shirt, first measure your chest with tape and look for a size that corresponds closest to it, preferably an inch bigger.
-When it comes to shoulder cuts, ensure that they aren’t drooping off the edge or cutting off too high – there’s a size that cuts off perfectly.
-The perfect length for any dress shirt is mid-crotch – it’s just enough to tuck in tidily without gathering.
-These are just the basic blueprints, a skeleton of sorts to begin your search for the perfect shirt.
+When it comes to shoulder cuts, ensure that they aren’t drooping off the edge or cutting off too high.
+The perfect length for any dress shirt is mid-crotch, it’s just enough to tuck in tidily without gathering.

 For dress shirts, fabrics are chosen as per occasion and weather.
 Premium cotton shirts for formal wear and breathable linen for casual summer indulgences have always been style staples in India.
 There is also poplin, royal Oxford, satin, chambray and occasionally, jacquard for the evenings.
 While poplin and royal Oxford fall under formal wear, satin brings out a slice of fun for partying as well as formal layering, leaving chambray and jacquard strictly for casual wear.